 - LSCache should be enabled

 - Navigate to LiteSpeed Cache > Toolbox > Debug Settings and set Disable All Features to

 Are you still having a problem?
-Then it is not an LSCache issue.
+Then it is not an LSCache plugin issue.

 Is the issue gone?
-Then the issue is probably related to LSCache.
+Then the issue is probably related to the LSCache plugin.

 Check your LSCWP Version¶

-Our LSWCP plugin is developed at a very fast pace.
+Our LSCWP plugin is developed at a very fast pace.
 Some compatibility issues with other plugins may have already been fixed in the latest version.
-You should always upgrade to the latest version before logging a ticket.
+You should always upgrade to the latest version before spending resources on any issue.